THE CONSERVANCY ACT

 BOARD OF DIRECTORS

 The five-member Board of Directors is appointed by the Conservancy Court.
-The Board is empowered to handle all items necessary or incident to the fulfillment of the purposes for which the Conservancy District was established.
+The Board is empowered to handle all items necessary or incident to the fulfillment of the purposes for which the Conservancy District was established and for executing the powers with which it is invested, including all the powers of a corporation.
 Meetings of the Board are open public sessions, and are routinely held on the third Friday of each month at 9:00 am.

 |CURRENT BOARD OF DIRECTORS||TERM EXPIRES|